SequentSoft/ThreadFlow/docs/guide/master/advanced/dispatchers.md

 ## Sync

 With the `sync` dispatcher, all messages will be handled synchronously.
-It is useful for local development, testing, AWS Lambda etc.
+In most cases, you should use the `sync` dispatcher its usually faster response time and easier to debug.

 ## Queue

-With the `queue` dispatcher, all messages will be handled asynchronously.
+With the `queue` dispatcher, all messages will be handled asynchronously using Laravel's queue system.